-On the radio side, Randy hosts the weekly “New Music Showcase” segment on the syndicated radio show “The HLE Christian Country Countdown with Steve Roberson” and previously hosted the "Music City Magic" segment on 106.5 WOCY as well as the “Nashville Night” radio show on the Nashville Songwriters Radio Network.
+On the radio side, Randy hosts the weekly "Music City on the Mountain" show on HLE Radio, WKLF 95.5 FM/1000 AM and WFMC Jams as well as the “New Music Showcase” segment on the syndicated radio show “The HLE Christian Country Countdown with Steve Roberson”.
+Randy also previously hosted the "Music City Magic" segment on 106.5 WOCY as well as the “Nashville Night” radio show on the Nashville Songwriters Radio Network.
 Randy also has written theme songs for the nationally syndicated radio talk show “The Long Version with Fletcher Long” and the HLE Radio morning show, and has recently performed on the “Nashville Today” show and “The Music Row Show” on Nashville’s legendary radio station 650 WSM.

 Randy has given his testimony of how God saved him in churches from Michigan to Alabama.
 His mission in music and in testimony is to let others know no matter where they are or what they’ve done, God is waiting for them to call on Him.
 “He is a great God, and I never knew just how great He was until He pulled me out of the darkness and into His light,” says Randy.
 “God’s got a miracle waiting on you!

 Kent Maxson, “Max” to his friends, was raised in West Texas and graduated with a degree in music from Texas Tech University.
 While living in Lubbock, he recorded three solo albums and worked with legendary Texas music producer and steel guitar player, Lloyd Maines.
 Kent spent the early part of his career playing and singing in clubs through out the southwest before relocating to Nashville.